-Vinyl siding was cut and used as a horizontal and vertical detail on the garage door
+Vinyl siding strips used as a horizontal and vertical detail on the garage door

 Juliana Zanon to the rescue!